sergiocruz/HelloPluralsightProject/README.md

 $ npm test
 ```

 We recommend running the following command, which will watch for any changes to your files, then run your tests automatically.
 This makes things easier, since you'll see updates immediately when you save your files!
+You can run this command once, then look back at it after you've made changes to the "index.html" file.

 ```
 $ npm test-watch